Emergency Medicine

 Withdrawal Policy

-Candidates who notify the Division that they are unable to attend the examination on or after the examination dates may request a refund within 14 calendar days from the last day of the examination and provide the supporting evidence where appropriate.
-The Division will generally consider providing refunds to candidates under the following circumstances:
+Candidates who notify the Division of their inability to attend the examination may request for a refund within 14 calendar days from the last day of the examination.
+The candidate will need to provide justification, supporting evidence and documentation, where appropriate.
+The DGMS will generally consider providing refunds to candidates under the following circumstances:

-4. Bereavement in the immediate family - This normally refers to the loss of parent, grandparent, sibling, spouse or child and must be supported by relevant documents such as a death certificate, proof of the relationship, etc.
+4. Bereavement in the immediate family - This normally refers to the loss of parent, grandparent, sibling, spouse or child and must be supported by relevant documents such as death certificate, proof of the relationship, etc.

 Supporting evidence must be presented in all cases.